-As the newly elected chairman of the Boron in the Americas organization, I hereby welcome all of the researchers, scientists, engineers, physicians, faculty, postdoctoral associates, graduate and undergraduate students alike, in the field of boron science.
+As a founder of the Boron in the Americas organization, I hereby welcome all of the researchers, scientists, engineers, physicians, faculty, postdoctoral associates, graduate and undergraduate students alike, in the field of boron science.
 My only wish is that my services to this organization will be as memorable as those of our inaugural chairman, my mentor, professor Sheldon G. Shore of the Ohio State University.
 In order to keep the "Boron in the Americas" tradition alive, I need your help.

 Let us first thank Professor John Soderquist of the University of Puerto Rico for introducing an innovative acronym "BORAM" that is appropriate and consistent with the format of this organization.
 Nonetheless, I wish our Latin American colleagues will join us with their associates and students to bring the true meaning of "Boron in the Americas (BORAM)".
 Therefore, one of my highest priorities in the coming years will be in bringing more participation by boron researchers, not only from North Americas, but also from South Americas as well.